marzukia/blog/content/post/fedora32-vfio.md

 My key reference while doing this setup was the following [BansheeHero's excellent guide](https://forum.level1techs.com/t/vfio-in-2019-fedora-workstation-general-guide-though-branch-draft/145106).
 Whilst the post itself is not complete, and good chunks of it are cut paste from a different thread, it outlines the general steps required to accomplish the setup.

-With this being said, there were some important steps in this guide that weren't made clear which resulted  in me wasting a fair bit of time.
-In this post I will try make these key steps a bit clearer.
+However... there were some important steps in this guide that weren't made clear which resulted  in me wasting a material amount of time.
+In this post I will try make these key steps clearer.

-## IOMMU and You
+## IOMMU ...and You

 IOMMU stands for 'Input-output memory management unit', it's a feature which allows your VMs to take advantage of your computer's hardware.
 To accomplish the GPU pass-through this will need to be enabled.